hothanhxuan/hothanhxuan/README.md

 - Negotiated with key stakeholders and successfully closed deals each month, signing 80+ lease contracts per year.
 - Managed a portfolio of 12 leasing projects with hundreds of properties, ranging from apartments to office spaces.
 - Collaborated with the marketing team on pricing strategies, promotional content creation, and roperty image management.
-- Trained and coached 2–3 junior sales representatives on sales techniques and workflow processes.
+- Trained and coached sales team representatives on sales techniques and workflow processes.

 **Recognition and Achievements:**
 - HOOZING Best Employee – Q1 – 2021